Ukraine talks yield no breakthrough as Russians close in

 Caption

+Patients admitted at the Okhmadet children's hospital sit at a basement used as a bomb shelter in central Kyiv, Ukraine, Monday, Feb.
+28, 2022.
+(AP Photo/Emilio Morenatti)

+Patients admitted at the Okhmadet children's hospital sit at a basement used as a bomb shelter in central Kyiv, Ukraine, Monday, Feb.
+28, 2022.
+(AP Photo/Emilio Morenatti)

-People trying to flee Ukraine sleep inside a crowded Lviv railway station, Monday, Feb.
+Ukrainians and foreign residents wait for trains inside Lviv railway station, Monday, Feb.
 28, 2022, in Lviv, west Ukraine.
 Russia's military assault on Ukraine has entered its fifth day, forcing hundreds of thousands of Ukrainians and foreign residents to escape from war and seek refuge in neighboring countries.
 (AP Photo/Bernat Armangue)

 Credit: Bernat Armangue